xhavli/ISA24_NetStat/README.md

 ## Testing

+As it is application which sniff real network traffic its hard to test that properly.
+One opinion is to deploy it on completely isolable machine and send some data.

-Tests were manually compared output of isa-top with Wireshark
+Tests were provided manually with comparing output of isa-top with Wireshark

 ## TODO
 Supported protocols: